Glossary of Terms

 Critical Failure: A failure that can initiate hazard.

-Failure: The termination of the ability of an item to perform a required function.
+Failure: The termination of an item's ability to perform a required function.

 Hazard: The potential source of harm.